aropjoe/eravo/README.md

 # Eravo

-Eravo is a Django dashboard application that aggregates information from VirusTotal scans, displaying trends in malware detection, commonly targeted industries, geographic origins of threats, and more.
+Eravo is a powerful Django application designed to streamline incident response in the realm of cybersecurity.
+With a focus on providing real-time insights, it empowers security professionals to swiftly assess the maliciousness of files, URLs, and IP addresses during security incidents.

-It also streamlines incident response by providing instant insights into the maliciousness of files, URLs, or IP addresses during security incidents.
-It allows users to create incident records, submit potentially malicious items, and retrieve analysis results from various security data sources.
+It facilitates the creation of incident records, enables the submission of potentially harmful items for analysis, and delivers comprehensive analysis results from diverse security data sources.
+By offering a centralized platform for incident management and threat evaluation, Eravo enhances the efficiency and effectiveness of incident response workflows, enabling proactive defense against emerging cybersecurity threats.

 ## Table of Contents
 - [Features](#features)